Severson-Group/eMach-matlab/README.md

 ```
 **Indentation / Horizontal white spaces:**
 Indentation consistent with MATLAB style guidelines should be followed to ensure that the documentation is rendered just like the documentation of MATLAB built-in functions.
 The indentation in the example code block above is consistent with MATLAB's style.
-Specifically, the following are to be noted
+Specifically, the following are to be noted:
 - On the first line, the function name `MN_D_MAKEMOTIONCOMPONENT` has no indentation.
 However, there are three spaces between the function name and the one line description.
 - In all other lines, the text is three spaces away from `%`.
 - Follow the MATLAB editor guidelines on maximum line length.